 Children of Prisoners Europe (COPE) is a pan-European network working with and on behalf of children with imprisoned parents.
-This child-friendly version of the Council of Europe Recommendation from April 2018 has been prepared by COPE members with help from children and young people across Europe.
+This child-friendly version of the Council of Europe Recommendation CM/Rec(2018)5 from April 2018 has been prepared by COPE members and other organisations with help from children and young people across Europe.
 It includes children's voices throughout and is an example of how children can be involved and advocate for what they want and need.